CUBRID/cubrid-testtools/doc/ha_repl_guide.md

 We perform ha_repl/ha_repl_debug for daily (actually is for each build) and perform code coverage test of ha_repl for monthly. `ha_repl_debug` is executing ha_repl test cases with a debug build.
 ## 4.1 Daily Regression Test
 ### Start the listener on controller node
-When you sent a test message, the consumer will catch the test massage and starts the test.
+When you sent a test message, the consumer will catchs the test massage and starts the test.
 The execution log will be saved in nohup.out file.
 1. Start listener
     ```bash
     $ sh start_test.sh